Azure/terraform-azurerm-avm-res-network-azurefirewall/README.md

 ### <a name="input_firewall_ip_configuration"></a> [firewall\_ip\_configuration](#input\_firewall\_ip\_configuration)

+Description: [DEPRECATED] Use `ip_configurations` instead.
+This variable is deprecated and will be removed in a future version.

-Description: - `name` - (Required) Specifies the name of the IP Configuration.
+ - `name` - (Required) Specifies the name of the IP Configuration.
  - `public_ip_address_id` - (Optional) The ID of the Public IP Address associated with the firewall.
  - `subnet_id` - (Optional) Reference to the subnet associated with the IP Configuration.
 Changing this forces a new resource to be created.

 Type: